 In the twelve months since March 2020, the U.S. Department of Labor estimates that more than $63 billion has been paid out improperly through fraud or errors.

 The BBC reported some more positive news in November 2020; as much as £1bn in benefit fraud has been prevented from being paid to organized-crime groups.
 However, before the scam was spotted, officials unwittingly confirmed payments for thousands of stolen identities.

 On March 15, 2021, the Associated Press reported on the most prevalent form of unemployment fraud.
 “Using data stolen from prior data breaches, the criminal makes a claim using someone else’s identity to access an increased pool of benefits.”

 But here’s the good news.
-Proven technology can and will mitigate these threats.
-But no single point solution is up to the task.
+Proven identity proofing technology can and will mitigate these threats.
+But no single-point solution is up to the task.
 Securing business-critical information necessitates a comprehensive approach to your entire infrastructure, such as a Zero Trust security framework.
-Databases storing users’ credentials still need solutions like encryption and role-based access control, and digital identity assurance—with biometrics—is another crucial component for reducing fraud.
+Databases storing users’ credentials still need solutions like encryption and role-based access control, and digital identity solutions—with biometrics—are another crucial component for reducing fraud.

 With biometrics and state-of-the-art liveness detection, impersonating a citizen is exceedingly difficult to do, even with all the stolen credentials the Dark Web has to offer.